Askaniy/TrueColorTools/ReadMe.md

 ## How to use?

-[`TCT.py`](scr/TCT.py) is functionally divided into 4 tabs: *Spectra*, *Images*, *Table* and *Blackbody & Redshifts*.
-No internet connection is required.
+True Color Tools GUI is functionally divided into tabs: *Spectra*, *Images*, *Table* and *Blackbody & Redshifts*.
+The color output format, often common to tabs, has been moved to the sidebar settings.
+No internet connection is required, the databases are stored in the appropriate folders of the repository, and you can replenish them.

-**Spectra tab** provides access to the built-in spectra database and allows you to calculate a color with the selected settings just by clicking on an object.
-It is possible to plot one or several spectra from the database, and the figure will open in your default browser.
+**Spectra tab** provides access to the spectra database and allows you to calculate a color with the selected settings just by clicking on an object.
+It is possible to plot one or several spectra from the database in a pop-up window.

 **Images tab** allows you to load one color or several monochrome images, specify wavelengths, and save a processed image, for each pixel of which a spectrum was built.
 It takes a long time, so you can check out the preview.
 The wavelength values can be set by the choice of spacecraft filters, and they should always increase.